rkapl123/ScriptAddin/docs/README.md

 In the 2nd column are the definition values as described above.
 - For `arg`, `res`, `scriptrng` and `diag` these are range names referring to the respective ranges to be taken as arg, res, scriptrng or diag target in the excel workbook.
-- The range names that are referred in `arg`, `res`, `scriptrng` and `diag` types can also be either workbook global (having no ! in front of the name) or worksheet local (having the worksheet name + ! in front of the name)
+- The range names that are referred in `arg`, `res`, `scriptrng` and `diag` types can also be either workbook global (having no ! in front of the name) or worksheet local (having the worksheet name + ! in front of the name).
+They act at the same time as the filename for the input/output arguments and diagram files.
+So they can also contain extensions, in this case, the default extension `.txt` is not added.
+However for diag files, the content always has to be png format.
 - for `exec` this can either be the full path for the executable, or - in case the executable is already in the windows default path - a simple filename (like cmd.exe or perl.exe).
 This overrides the standard setting `ExePath<ScriptType>`.
 - for `type` any ScriptType available in the dropdown "ScriptExecutable".
 This overrides the selection in the dropdown "ScriptExecutable".
 - for `path`, an additional path to folders with dlls/executables (semicolon separated), in case you need to add them.
 This overrides the standard setting `PathAdd<ScriptType>`.